depermana12/rumah-pintr-iot/README.md

 # Rumah Pintr

 Rumah Pintar - IoT is an ESP32-based IoT project designed to create a miniature smart home system.
-This project uses the ESP32 microcontroller to connect home appliances, enables remote control (e.g., turning lights on/off)
+This project uses the ESP32 microcontroller to connect home appliances, enables remote control (e.g., turning lights on/off).

+It utilizes AsyncWebServer and WebSocket for real-time updates.
+The frontend is built using Vanilla TypeScript and CSS for lightweight and efficient performance

 demo: https://youtube.com/shorts/e5fqOuCafQ4?feature=share